 Here are some upper extremity aerobic exercises for spinal cord injury:

 This upper extremity exercise mimics the movements done in rowing.
+You can do the rows while holding a cane, broomstick, or umbrella.
 Place your arms out in front of you and then slowly bend your elbows and pull your arms back in towards your body.
-You should feel your shoulder blades squeezing together on your back as you row.
+Keep an upright posture and focus on squeezing your shoulder blades back as you row.

 18. Swim Strokes